freecooperunion/disorientation/_resources/why-jamshed-bharucha-must-step-down.md

 ---
-title: Reasons Why Jamshed Bharucha Should Step Down
+title: Why Jamshed Bharucha Must Step Down
 order: 4
 subtitle: A look at Bharucha’s track record as President
 layout: post
 ---

-Is Bharucha still ‘salvageable’ as President?
-Could he conceivably change his course to save Cooper Union with its mission of “Free Education to All”?
-It’s worth looking back at Bharucha’s track record to assess whether or not he is fit to lead.
+These are a collection of incidents that lead us to believe that President Jamshed Bharucha is not fit to believe.
+He’s conned his way into leading and it’s 2014.
+He only has the next four semesters, but every moment he stays is costing the school money and time that we don’t have.

 ## Bharucha has never supported the mission.